One of the main reasons for this web site is for us to collect

 If you have any comments or suggestions please email them to us at:

 We are especially keen to hear from instructors using the book—or considering it—to teach classes.
 How can we support you better?
 Do you have things to contribute, such as new example models, exercises, and project ideas?
-However, we also like very much to hear the experience of individuals using our book to teach themselves.
-As the book is used more and this site matures, we will find ways to share useful information among users.
+(We also like very much to hear the experience of individuals using our book to teach themselves.)
+As of September, 2015, the best way to communicate and share with us and other instructors is via the QUBEShub on-line forum for instructors using this book.

 This book would not have been possible without all the